About Isaac Sesi

 University – Kwame Nkrumah University of Science and Technology

 After taking a gap year to teach in an elementary school to save money for university, I got accepted to study Electrical and Electronic Engineering at Kwame Nkrumah University of Science and Technology in 2012.

-At this point, I was already pretty good at electronics, having honed my skills in high school and built several projects with my friend, George.
+At this point, I was quite good at electronics, having built the skill in high school and built experience by working on several projects with my friend, George.

 As an engineering student, I discovered how difficult it was to source electronic components for our projects so in my 3rd year I founded Invent Electronics

 Invent Electronics made it possible for anyone to order electronics components, pay online and have their order delivered to their doorstep – something remarkable at the time giving that online payment in Ghana was quite new at the time.